Suggested retail price

 "I've taught you how to live; now I want to teach you how to die.
 You don't have to be afraid."

 When Becky Baudouin's mother spoke those words to her, they weren't said lightly.
-Her mother had just been told she had an inoperable tumor and there was no hope for a longer life.
-There was, however, assurance of everlasting life to come.
+Her mother had an inoperable tumor--and after months of treatment, there was no hope for a longer life.
+There was, however, assurance of life everlasting.